 Many Cruelty-Free brands still use ingredients that are harmful or toxic to humans (sulfates, parabens, talc, essential oils, etc.).
 Some Cruelty-Free brands use ingredients that are not sustainable (palm oil, titanium dioxide).

 Tons of Cruelty-Free beauty brands continue to use bulky, wasteful plastic packaging that cannot be recycled.
 Cruelty-Free beauty brands with a fast fashion business model encourage wastefulness and overconsumption.

 Finally, there are Cruelty-Free beauty brands that produce products in China, where animal testing is mandated for international brands.
 Some of these brands use questionable sales practices, while others associate with controversial figures in the beauty community.

 **Side note: Cruelty-Free does NOT mean Vegan.
 Cruelty-Free brands may use animal by-products (like carmine or beeswax), in their formula.**

 Making a Cruelty Free Beauty Transition

-If you are considering transitioning to Cruelty Free beauty, consider donating or giving away the products you no longer feel like using.
-There are charities and sites that will take gently used products.
+If you are considering transitioning to Cruelty-Free beauty, consider donating or giving away the products you no longer feel like using.
+Some charities and sites will take gently used products.